Japan Property Tax And More: An Easy Guide For Foreigners

 Both the buyer and seller pay the stamp.

 The amount is based on the assessed property value or mortgage amount.
-The fee is about 2% of the assessed property value for both the land and the building.
+The fee is about 2% of the assessed property value for the land and the building.

 However, tax reductions can apply for certain cases, such as newly built or acquired residential properties, land transactions, and mortgage registration.

+c.
 Stamp duty (印紙税, injizei)

 Stamp duty is a tax on property transactions in Japan.